itsnotgunnar/zshrc-config/README.md

 ## Installation

+### Linux

-To use this configuration, follow these steps:
+To use this configuration on a Linux system, follow these steps:

-1. Ensure you have Zsh installed on your system.
-If not, you can install it using your package manager.
-For example, on Ubuntu, you would use `sudo apt install zsh`.
+1. Ensure you have Zsh and Git installed on your system.
+If not, you can install them using your package manager.
+For example, on Ubuntu, you would use `sudo apt install zsh git`.

+2. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.

+3. Copy the `.zshrc` file to your home directory using `cp zshrc-config/.zshrc ~/.zshrc`.

+4. Source the new `.zshrc` file using `source ~/.zshrc`.

+### macOS

+To use this configuration on a macOS system, follow these steps:

+1. Ensure you have Zsh and Git installed on your system.
+If not, you can install them using Homebrew with `brew install zsh git`.

 2. Clone this repository to your local machine using `git clone https://github.com/<username>/zshrc-config.git`.